Aikeh2021/Employee-Encrypted-Password-Generator/README.md

 Let us create your password, so you can just worry about getting through the onboarding process!

 I kept the website design simple to provide a smooth experience for the user.
-All you have to do is press the red button and give the website the parameters you want your password to follow.
-Once you have finished, you’ll be presented with your new password.
+All you have to do is press the red button and choose from up to four criteria that you want your password to follow.
+Once you have finished, you’ll be presented with a unique password for use at your discretion.
 If only taxes were this easy!